The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Determining proper motion of stars

-The comparison of proper motion measurements for individual stars between the VMC and Gaia eDR3 datasets is presented in Figure \ref{fig:pm-absolute_comparison}.
-For the LMC sources common in both the datasets, the median proper motions in the Gaia data were found to be $-$1.83 mas yr$^{-1}$ in $\mu_W$ and 0.37 mas yr$^{-1}$ in $\mu_N$, with standard deviations of 0.35 mas yr$^{-1}$ and 0.48 mas yr$^{-1}$, respectively.
-However, the median difference in proper motion values for individual stars between the two datasets is notably smaller, with a median difference of 0.0006 mas yr$^{-1}$ in the western direction and 0.0015 mas yr$^{-1}$ in the northern direction.
-This indicates good systematic agreement between Gaia and VMC measurements for the same sources.
+A comparison of the proper motion measurements for individual stars between the VMC and Gaia eDR3 datasets was performed to validate the reliability and accuracy of the VMC proper motion values.
+For the LMC sources in common between the two datasets, the median proper motions in the Gaia data were found to be $-$1.83 mas yr$^{-1}$ in $\mu_W$ and 0.37 mas yr$^{-1}$ in $\mu_N$, with standard deviations of 0.35 mas yr$^{-1}$ and 0.48 mas yr$^{-1}$, respectively.
+The Gaia dataset exhibits a tighter concentration with smaller standard deviations, indicating higher precision compared to the VMC dataset.
+However, the median difference in proper motion values for individual stars between the two datasets is notably smaller, with a median difference of 0.0006 mas yr$^{-1}$ in the western direction and 0.001 mas yr$^{-1}$ in the northern direction, as shown in Figure \ref{fig:pm_absolute_comparison}.
+These values are also significantly smaller than those obtained using VMC proper motions in \citetalias{2022florian} (see their Figure 5), which reported offsets of 0.003 mas yr$^{-1}$ in the western direction and less than 0.001 mas yr$^{-1}$ in the northern direction.
+This indicates an excellent agreement between Gaia and VMC measurements for the same sources.
+In this work, we will apply data binning to reduce the impact of lower-precision measurements, and the results presented in the following sections are based on this approach.